coccon/proffastpylot/docs/troubleshooting.md

 _(to be extended)_

-If you encounter any problems, please do not hesitate to contact us.
+If you encounter any problems, please do not hesitate to contact us via email (benedikt.herkommer@kit.edu and lena.feld@kit.edu) or directly in GitLab.
 We will update this documentation with the occurring problems.

 ## Installation

 ### Problems creating a virtual environment

-If you have several python installations, where some are not included to your PATH variable it might happen that the creation of an virtual environment results in  `Error: [WinError 2] The system cannot find the file specified`.
+If you have several python installations, and some are not included to your PATH variable it might happen that the creation of an virtual environment results in  `Error: [WinError 2] The system cannot find the file specified`.

-In this case the a solution can be to give to full path to your python executable whilst creating the virtual environment: `C:\path\to\your\python\python.exe -m venv prf_venv`
+In this case the solution can be to give to full path to your python executable whilst creating the virtual environment: `C:\path\to\your\python\python.exe -m venv prf_venv`